Azure/azure-kusto-labs/kafka-integration/confluent-cloud/1-foundational-resources.md

 4. An Azure Kubernetes Service Cluster

 ## 1. Provision an Azure resource group
-As Azure resource group is a logical container for your Azure resources for the lab.
+An Azure resource group is a logical container for your Azure resources for the lab.
 Follow the steps below to provision an Azure resource group<br>

 ![RG](images/01-rg-01.png)